 Māori have a history of moving - both in arriving from the Pacific and moving within Aotearoa.
 In a sense, The Treaty somewhat 'fixed' Māori in place.
 Colonisation has resulted in the loss of these understandings for many.
 Revisiting these facts may help lay important foundations for Māori and Pacific-led discussions and frameworks for action in future.
 This ancient relationship is already being reinvigorated through Māori-Pacific initiatives at a local level, as well as through inter-marriage.
 There is a need to acknowledge those of both Māori and Pacific heritage who are growing into leadership with a view to upholding both cultures and moving seamlessly and naturally through both.
 Pacific peoples (including Māori who arrived here as Pacific peoples) have a tradition of mobility, as they continue to have today.
-Māori arrived in Aotearoa, and cycled back and forth from their original home nations for whānau and cultural reasons, and without restricting rules imposed by others outside of this relational understanding.
+Māori arrived in Aotearoa, and cycled back and forth from their original home nations for whanau and cultural reasons, and without restricting rules imposed by others outside of this relational understanding.
 They travelled to settle every part of Aotearoa with the permission of Tangata whenua as Pacific cultural traditions dictate.
-The tradition of hosting travellers from the Pacific (their extended whānau) were practiced, allowing the earlier settlers (now Māori) to share the richness of this whenua - whenua pulled up by their collective god, Maui.
-These Pacific mobilities benefitted Tangata whenua too through a reinforcement of their culture, languages, shared values and stories.
-Based on whakapapa and common culture, some of the leaders believe that those from the Pacific, particularly those coming from Polynesia, have an inherent right to settle in Aotearoa, and that in many cases, Pacific peoples as they face the impacts of climate change "their need is now and we must be open to welcoming them" (Jason Mika).
+The tradition of hosting travellers from the Pacific (their extended whanau) were practiced, allowing the earlier settlers (now Māori) to share the richness of this whenua - whenua pulled up by their collective god, Maui.
+These Pacific mobilities benefited Tangata whenua too through a reinforcement of their culture, languages, shared values and stories.
+Based on whakapapa and common culture, some of the leaders believe that those from the Pacific, particularly those coming from Polynesia, have an inherent right to settle in Aotearoa, and that in many cases, Pacific peoples should have a preferred right to settle over others.
+Many of the leaders believed that Māori have an obligation to support Pacific peoples as they face the impacts of climate change "their need is now and we must be open to welcoming them" (Jason Mika).